 Conclusion: preflop plans and postflop skills

 When you decide to play more hands, you invariably find yourself in more testing situations.
-These situations can be complicated and costly, although that will be partially dependent on the player.
+These situations can be complicated and costly, although that will be partially dependent on the player and on the game format (MTT or Cash Games).
 Try to plan ahead during hands and foresee difficult situations before they arise.
 If you find that you are able to open your range without taking a noticeable downswing, then you should certainly stick at it, because you will learn a huge amount by consistently trying to think your way through difficult spots.
 Eventually, when you master these new situations the money will start to flow.

 Article by Craig B.